 It’s almost summer, and most summers bring a jump in gas prices.
 People travel more in the summer, and as demand for gas increases, so does the price.
-Combine that with an expected decrease in production by major oil exporters, and you’ve got a recipe for a serious price hike.
+Combine that with an expected decrease in production by major oil companies as they switch from the winter blend gas mix to the summer mix, and you’ve got a recipe for a serious price hike.
 Gas prices have already crept up over the past two months, and both CNN and the Wall Street Journal report that we could see a 14% increase during the summer of 2018.

 Given this likelihood, how will increased gas prices affect your company costs and productivity?
 In part, it depends on how you reimburse your employees for their business travel expenses.
 If your reimbursement amount does not rise and fall with gas prices, employees will take steps to recoup what becomes an unreimbursed business expense during times of high gas prices.

 First of all, remember that most employees are only taking home around 70% of that allowance, with the rest withheld for taxes.
 So the margin isn’t high for many of these employees.
 Even a small increase in gas prices can push employee business expenses beyond the take-home amount, especially if the employee drives a lot.